 If you've ever had a flu shot, know someone with a pace maker or joint replacement, or have given your pet a rabies vaccination, you owe a debt of gratitude to the horseshoe crab.
 Vaccines, injectable drugs, intravenous solutions, and implantable medical devices, both for humans and animals, are quality checked for safety using a test that comes from the blood of horseshoe crabs.
-Most recently, horseshoe crabs have been in the news due to the coronavirus pandemic, and the need for testing of vaccines, once available.
-This is a really big problem for our struggling horseshoe crab populations.
+This, of course, includes the COVID-19 vaccine, which would not be considered safe without first being tested using horseshoe crab blood.

 Every year, over 500,000 horseshoe crabs are captured and “bled” in laboratories for their blue blood.
 Commercial fishermen, contracted by biomedical companies withdrawing the blood, capture the crabs during their spring spawning season, then transport them to labs where up to 30% of their blood is removed from their bodies.
 The crabs are then released far from the site of capture, to ensure they are not bled a second time.